thehaohcm/DevOpsLabs/Terraform/README.md

 9. run command to see what changes: terraform plan
 10. run command to apply all changes: terraform apply
-11. run command to destroy all created resource: terraform destroy --Done--
+11. run command to destroy all created resource: terraform destroy
+Notice: add parameter "-auto-approve" if you don't want to wait and type "yes" for the next step --Done--

 ## Reference